 - Healthy Revenue Model: Franchising is NOT a Hail Mary for failing business owners seeking a last-ditch effort to grow their business.
 A franchise is only attractive if the business is making a healthy Revenue and Net Profit.
 Building a franchise costs money, time, and effort.

 - Documented Operations Processes: One of the key reasons franchisees are willing to invest in a franchise is to expedite their business growth by leveraging on the know-how of a franchisor through clearly documented and proven business operations processes for creating or delivering the service or product.
-Therefore, having a professionally documented Standard Operations Protocol (SOP) is critical in successful franchising.
+Therefore, having a professionally documented Standard Operations Protocol (SOP) is critical for successful franchising.

 Investing careful thought, research and franchise strategy modelling can be all the difference between a franchise that adds exponential value to the business and one that has given away intellectual property without maximising its returns.